TL;DR

 | Stage | Time |

-| Platform setup | 1 to 2 weeks |
+| Platform setup | 1–2 weeks |

-| Branding | 1 to 3 weeks |
+| Branding | 1–3 weeks |

-| App build | 3 to 6 weeks |
+| App build | 3–6 weeks |

-| Store approvals | 1 to 3 weeks |
+| Store approvals | 1–3 weeks |

 Final Decision Checklist

-Choose your OTT platform based on:
+Choose a platform based on:

 - Revenue model alignment